a-hoq/a-hoq/README.md

 This is a new account I have set up to record my journey as an IT professional.
 Projects will slowly populate the account.

-I am recently started following the "Cloud Resume Challenge".
-Expect activity soon!
+I am currently learning Web Development!
 <br></br>
 <br></br>
 📫 How to reach me: a.hoq@outlook.com